-Segmentation is a marketing strategy which involves breaking down a broad target market into smaller groups of consumers, businesses, or countries that have, or are perceived to have, common needs, interests, and priorities.
+Segmentation is a marketing strategy that involves breaking down a broad target market into smaller groups of consumers, businesses, or countries that have or are perceived to have, common needs, interests, and priorities.
 The goal of segmentation is to get a better idea of how a group of like-minded people act and interact.
-From this information, a marketer can them design and implement a strategy to target them.
+From this information, a marketer can then design and implement a strategy to target them.

 There are a number of ways in which a marketer can segment an audience.
 Some of the most common ways are:

-Personalized marketing, also know as one-to-one marketing or individual marketing, is a strategy based on leveraging data analysis and digital technology to deliver individualized messages and product offerings to current or prospective customers.
+Personalized marketing, also known as one-to-one marketing or individual marketing, is a strategy based on leveraging data analysis and digital technology to deliver individualized messages and product offerings to current or prospective customers.
 While segmentation addresses a group of people with common traits, personalization is focused on the single user.
-Advancements in technology and data collection have given the marketer tools to deliver their message in a more human way.
+Advancements in technology and data collection have given marketers tools to deliver their message in a more human way.
 But personalization isn’t all about technology.

 No matter your generation, one thing speaks to the heart of people unlike anything else, being treated as an individual.
 I have said it before and will stand by it here, all of us are emotional creatures and, at our core, we are seeking two things; significance and security.
 In other words, we want to be known and appreciated for who we are and we want to feel safe.
 This can only happen through one-on-one connections.
 As a marketer myself, my job is to help create these connections, authentically, with the tools available.
 For companies looking to grow now, personalization is the way to go.